Skip to Content

 Some of our procurements are awarded under the reserved procurement regime.
 In these cases, only contractors employing at least 50% of their workforce with disabilities in sheltered workplaces may submit bids.

 In the case of selected public tenders, the requirements of responsible procurement are directly reflected in the evaluation of the tenderers' bids.
-In any case, the supplier requirements are always included in the framework agreements or business contracts.
-The agreed terms and conditions entitle us to monitor compliance with the requirements and to terminate the framework agreement or contract if we find that the supplier has not complied with them.
+In all cases, these supplier requirements are always included in the framework agreements or business contracts.
+The agreed terms and conditions entitle us to monitor compliance with the requirements of responsible procurement and to terminate the framework agreement or contract if we find that the supplier has not complied with them.

-Due to the importance of purchase-related activities for CEZ Group’s operations, the Internal Audit Department of ČEZ, a. s., focuses on them in its regular audits.
-The audits examine both the functionality of the purchasing processes and efficiency of the control mechanisms, emphasizing, among other things, anti-corruption measures.
-These audits review purchases for ČEZ, a. s., as well as purchases of the CEZ Group companies to which the Purchasing Department of ČEZ, a. s., provides its services, and purchases that the CEZ Group companies conduct on their own.
+Due to the importance of purchase–related activities for CEZ Group’s operations, the Internal Audit Department of ČEZ, a. s., focuses on them in its regular audits.
+The audits examine both the functionality of the purchasing processes and efficiency of the control mechanisms, emphasizing, among other things, anti–corruption measures.
+These audits review purchases for ČEZ, a. s., as well as purchases of the CEZ Group companies to which the Purchasing Department of ČEZ, a. s., provides its services as well as purchases that the CEZ Group companies conduct on their own.

 Verification Process